Masters Research Project

 Third member (optional): If the second member is not the content expert, then the third member must be the content expert and must sign the final approval form to verify that the material in the project meets appropriate standards of accuracy.

 There is no official upper limit on the number of committee members, but students should be aware that the more committee members they have, the more difficult it will generally be to schedule meetings.

 MScBMC candidates will meet with their MRP Supervisor regularly.

-Visit and click through the Student Timeline in the Student Life section of the website to see suggested MRP milestones.
+Visit and click through the student timeline to see suggested MRP milestones.